The condition can affect any joint, and it may limit how well that joint works.

 A small percentage of children who have it develop arthritis in their joints.
 They may have severe arthritis that lasts into adulthood.

-If a doctor thinks a child may have juvenile rheumatoid arthritis, they will ask about symptoms and the family’s medical history.
+If a doctor thinks a child may have juvenile idiopathic arthritis, they will ask about symptoms and the family’s medical history.
 They will give the child a physical exam to look for joint swelling, rashes, signs of internal organ inflammation, and eye problems.
 They may also take samples of the child’s blood and joint fluid, and use X-rays or other tests.

 - Stop inflammation